After the first week of the college football season, the Big Ten is 10-2. And yet, something is unsatisfying.

-One of the themes this week was "struggling against opponents you have no business struggling against".
+This week's theme was "struggling against opponents you have no business struggling against."
 Case in point, Nebraska's close call against Wyoming.

-Nebraska plays Southern Mississippi next week, and it would behoove them to figure out how not to allow a jillion yards a game.
+Nebraska plays Southern Mississippi next week, and it would behoove them to not to allow a jillion yards.

 northern illinois 30, iowa 27

-After shutting down the dynamic Jordan Lynch in the first half and showing some punch on offense, Iowa's stagnation in the second half allowed Northern Illinois to tie the game and escape Iowa City with a win on a 36 yard field goal with four seconds left in the game.
+Iowa shut down the dynamic Jordan Lynch in the first half and showed some punch on offense, but second half stagnation allowed Northern Illinois to escape Iowa City with a win on a 36-yard field goal with four seconds remaining.
 Positives: Mark Weisman rushing for 100 yards, new quarterback Jake Lorbach looking competent, and a fumble return touchdown in the first half.
-Negatives: letting Lynch break free in the second half to account for 331 yards of offense and three touchdowns, Greg Davis's playcalling, and being stuck with Kirk Ferentz for the next eight years.
+Negatives: letting Lynch break free for 331 yards of offense and three touchdowns, Greg Davis's playcalling, and being stuck with Kirk Ferentz for the next eight years.

 michigan state 26, western Michigan 13

-In a lucky break, Michigan State plays South Florida next week, which was McNeese'd.
+In a lucky break, Michigan State plays South Florida next week, which got McNeese'd in Week 1.

 MINNESOTA 51, UNLV 23

 In the first of two results from Thursday night, Minnesota defeated UNLV in a game closer than the scoreboard suggests.
-UNLV outgained Minnesota 419-320 and had more four more first downs, but Minnesota benefited from phenomenal special teams play after going into halftime with a narrow lead; Marcus Jones returned the ensuing kickoff 98 yards, and Martez Shabazz returned a blocked field goal 51 yards to give Minnesota a 30-13 edge.
+UNLV outgained Minnesota 419-320 and had four more first downs, but Minnesota benefited from phenomenal special teams play after going into halftime with a narrow lead.
+Marcus Jones returned the second half's opening kickoff 98 yards and Martez Shabazz returned a blocked field goal 51 yards to give Minnesota a 30-13 edge.
 An 89-yard interception return in the fourth quarter didn't hurt, either.

 Minnesota plays at New Mexico State next.
 Considering the Aggies' penchant for drilling motioning receivers in the head with shotgun snaps, the Gophers should be able to handle them.